KKKZOZ/KKKZOZ.github.io/content/posts/lecture-1.md

 ---
 title: "Missing Semester - Lecture 1"
 tags:
   - Course
 categories:
   - [Course]
 date: 2024-10-09
+toc: true
 ---

 # The shell

 How does the shell know how to find the `date` or `echo` programs?

 The shell is a programming environment, just like Python, and so it has variables, conditionals, loops, and functions.

-If the shell is asked to execute a command that doesn’t match one of its programming keywords, it consults an *environment variable* called `$PATH` that lists which directories the shell should search for programs when it is given a command
+If the shell is asked to execute a command that doesn’t match one of its programming keywords, it consults an _environment variable_ called `$PATH` that lists which directories the shell should search for programs when it is given a command

 ## Permissions